 FACIAL INJURY FROM MOTORCYCLE ACCIDENT – ATTORNEY MN

 The DailyMail.Com recently reported this story.
 A Minnesota grandfather underwent facial reconstruction surgery after a horrifying accident.
 He was driving his motorcycle along Route 169 near Mankato – 80 miles south of Minneapolis – when he crashed into a pickup truck that turned into his lane.
 He was immediately airlifted to the Mayo Clinic, where doctors soon discovered terrible injuries to his face.

 NEW TREATMENT FOR MOTORCYCLE ACCIDENT FACE INJURY

 A 3-D model was printed of his skull with all the broken fragments colored differently.
 The surgeons used this to figure out how to put his face back together.
-Plates to screw the fragments back together were pre-bent rather than during the operation.
+Plates were pre-bent rather than during the operation.
 From there, the doctors could move the fragments back to where they belong using mirror imaging.
 In addition, they had a photo of his face from before the motorcycle accident.

 Overall, the operation took 11 hours.
 However, without all the pre-planning, the doctors said it would have likely taken an extra three to four hours.

-His road to recovery from the motorcycle crash has been a long one, especially because he has had to undergo multiple surgeries to treat several injuries he sustained.
+His road to recovery from the motorcycle crash has been a long one.
+In fact, he has had to undergo multiple surgeries to treat several injuries he sustained.
 ‘I recognize me,’ he said.
 ‘And the most important thing is my girlfriend and my grandkids recognize me.
 They know who I am – I’m grandpa.
 I think the story just provides a general sense of hope that you could be in a pretty bad spot coming into a hospital…and there’s hope and people who could help you recover from your injuries.’